Joint Learning of Wording and Formatting for Singable Melody-to-Lyric Generation: Methodology

+where variables with superscript $(s)$ denote values in seconds, and those with $(q)$ denote the quantized model inputs.
+An illustration of this processing pipeline is shown in Figure~\ref{fig:mel_eg}.

-We allocate three distinct token sets representing different onsets, durations, and rest intervals.
-Their sizes are dictated by $\text{vocab}_{\text{on}}$, $\text{vocab}_{\text{dur}}$, and $\text{vocab}_{\text{rest}}$, which in our experiments, were determined to be 640, 640, and 240, respectively.
-Separate embedding layers transform these note element tokens into distinct embedding vectors.
-These vectors are subsequently summed into a single note embedding sequence.
-Consistent with the BART model's hidden dimensions, embeddings of each individual note element and compound note representation possess identical dimensions as BART.
+To represent each quantized melody paragraph in the model, we allocate three discrete token vocabularies corresponding to onsets, durations, and rest intervals.
+Their sizes are bounded by $\text{vocab}_{\text{on}}$, $\text{vocab}_{\text{dur}}$, and $\text{vocab}_{\text{rest}}$, set to 640, 640, and 240 in our experiments (covering 64, 64, and 24 times of reference duration unit, respectively).
+Each token type is embedded using a separate embedding layer, and the resulting vectors are summed to form a compound embedding for each note.
+All embedding dimensions match the hidden size of the BART encoder to ensure compatibility.